So you’ve just brought home a 4 month old German Shepherd puppy, and you are wondering “where do I start from?”.

-What is the 4-month-old German shepherd temperament like?
+What is the 4-month-old German shepherd’s temperament like?

 They are generally very energetic and playful with their family.
 They can be a little shy at first, but as they get used to you they will become more loving.

-Some of the supplies you should buy for your 4-month old puppy include food, bowls for food and water, bed, crate, toys to chew on and play with, grooming supplies such as a brush and comb.
-You will also need to buy puppy equipment such as strollers, leash and harness, collar, and a harness.
+Some of the supplies you should buy for your 4-month-old puppy include food, bowls for food and water, a bed, a crate, toys to chew on and play with, and grooming supplies such as a brush and comb.
+You will also need to buy puppy equipment such as strollers, leash and harness, collar, and harness.

-A 4-month old German shepherd is almost grown up, and requires care and love to help him grow in a happy environment.
-You should also increase your bonding time by going to evening walks once or twice every day.
+A 4-month-old German shepherd is almost grown-up and requires care and love to help him grow in a happy environment.
+You should also increase your bonding time by going on evening walks once or twice every day.
 Regular walks also help with exercises.

-You should also make sure your pup gets lots of playtime outside in the backyard with other dogs or on walks around the neighborhood.
-This will help him grow into well socialized dog, who is not afraid to mingle with your friend’s dogs.
+You should also make sure your pup gets lots of playtimes outside in the backyard with other dogs or on walks around the neighborhood.
+This will help him grow into a well-socialized dog, who is not afraid to mingle with your friend’s dogs.